U.S. Government Bonds Slip Amid Optimistic Economic News

 ADVERTISEMENT

-Together, the data suggested the U.S. economy remains on solid footing heading into the fall, weakening demand on Wednesday for bonds, which tend to do well in environments of softer growth.
+Together, the data showed the U.S. economy on strong footing, weakening demand on Wednesday for bonds, which tend to do well in environments of softer growth.
 Investors will get another look at the economic picture on Friday, when the Labor Department releases its much-awaited employment report.

 Even as several measures of the economy have picked up, however, inflation has remained soft -- something analysts think could limit the selling pressure on government bonds for the time being.
 Inflation tends to weaken demand for government debt since it erodes the purchasing power of their fixed returns.